 Despite its importance, less than a third of U.S. residents are familiar with the census.
 Ongoing national trends also show declining response rates to census questionnaires, increasing distrust of government and public institutions, and people moving more often and living in complex living arrangements, which makes them difficult to reach.
 In 2020, a complete count will be more of a potential challenge for two additional reasons.

 First, the potential inclusion of a citizenship question on the 2020 census has fueled fear and distrust among immigrant communities, leading to lawsuits by cities and states.
 The federal administration argued that it wanted to include a citizenship question in order to better enforce the Voting Rights Act of 1965, but this data is not needed to enforce it.
-And that including a citizenship question will discourage legal immigrants and communities of color from filling out the census forms, which will in turn limit their political representation and public service funding for at least a decade.
+And many have argued that including a citizenship question will discourage legal immigrants and communities of color from filling out the census forms, which will in turn limit their political representation and public service funding for at least a decade.
 This was one of the reasons for taking it off the census in the 1950s.
 When you think about the programs that are determined by census counts, a decade starts to look like a very long time.
 It’s nearly all the years a hungry child may receive free or reduced school lunches, for example.
 A complete count in 2020 could be the difference between some people getting services during their lifetimes — or not.

 In addition, this will be the first 10-year census in which respondents can fill out the questionnaire they get in the mail by going online and the first in which field workers can record responses on phones and tablets.
 While the U.S. Census Bureau did test runs with the new digital format, 2020 will be the first time it is deployed at scale.
 Some are concerned that while this format will save costs, it leaves the U.S. vulnerable to cyber-attacks and online campaigns to discredit the census.
 If realized, such efforts could undermine a complete count.